Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Details and proofs for translation-invariant algebras

 \subsection{Numerical runtime benchmarks for translation-invariant free-fermion algebras}

-The code released alongside this paper implements optimized preprocessing routines for $\gsim$, covering (i) Pauli-string arithmetic for both ``free'' (individual Pauli strings) and ``sum'' (linear combinations of Pauli strings) generator sets, and (ii) Pauli-cycle primitives for translationally invariant sums as introduced in \cref{sssec:TI-systems}.
-All mentioned implementations are based on the binary symplectic representation of Pauli strings (cf.\ \cref{ssec:FF_Paulialgebras}) as provided by \texttt{PauliEngine}~\cite{Muller.2026-PauliEngineHighperformantSymbolic} used as a \texttt{BLAS}-like backend for Paulistrings.
+The code released alongside this paper implements optimized preprocessing routines for $\gsim$, covering (i) Pauli string arithmetic for both ``free'' (individual Pauli strings) and ``sum'' (linear combinations of Pauli strings) generator sets, and (ii) Pauli cycle primitives for translationally invariant sums as introduced in \cref{sssec:TI-systems}.
+All mentioned implementations are based on the binary symplectic representation of Pauli strings (cf.\ \cref{ssec:FF_Paulialgebras}) as provided by \texttt{PauliEngine}~\cite{Muller.2026-PauliEngineHighperformantSymbolic} used as a \texttt{BLAS}-like backend for Pauli strings.

-We benchmark the $\gsim$ preprocessing stage (Lie closure and structure-constant computation) for the transverse-field Ising model (TFIM) generator families described in \cref{ex:TFIM}.
-Concretely, we consider three input formats: (i) a freely parameterized Pauli-string set (``free''), (ii) translation-invariant summed generators expressed in the Pauli-string basis (``sums''), and (iii) the same translation-invariant generators expressed in the symmetry-adapted Pauli-cycle basis (``cycles'').
-For the commutator primitive, we use the asymptotic costs established earlier: Pauli-string commutators scale as $t_\mathrm{com}=\mathcal{O}(n)$ (cf.\ \cref{cor:PSlineartimecommutators}); naive commutators between translation-invariant sums scale as $t_\mathrm{com}=\mathcal{O}(n^3)$ (pairwise commutators of $n$ summands, each costing $\mathcal{O}(n)$); and Pauli-cycle commutators scale as $t_\mathrm{com}=\mathcal{O}(n^2)$ in the worst case (cf.\ \cref{th:PCcommutator}), with a further reduction to $\mathcal{O}(n)$ for bounded Pauli weight (cf.\ \cref{cor:bounded_weight_PC_commutator}).
+We benchmark the $\gsim$ preprocessing stage (Lie closure and structure constant computation) for the transverse-field Ising model (TFIM) generator families described in \cref{ex:TFIM}.
+Concretely, we consider three input formats: (i) a freely parameterized Pauli string set (``free''), (ii) translation-invariant summed generators expressed in the Pauli string basis (``sums''), and (iii) the same translation-invariant generators expressed in the symmetry-adapted Pauli cycle basis (``cycles'').
+For the commutator primitive, we use the asymptotic costs established earlier: Pauli string commutators scale as $t_\mathrm{com}=\mathcal{O}(n)$ (cf.\ \cref{cor:PSlineartimecommutators}); naive commutators between translation-invariant sums scale as $t_\mathrm{com}=\mathcal{O}(n^3)$ (pairwise commutators of $n$ summands, each costing $\mathcal{O}(n)$); and Pauli cycle commutators scale as $t_\mathrm{com}=\mathcal{O}(n^2)$ in the worst case (cf.\ \cref{th:PCcommutator}), with a further reduction to $\mathcal{O}(n)$ for bounded Pauli weight (cf.\ \cref{cor:bounded_weight_PC_commutator}).

 Using the preprocessing complexity bound $\mathcal{O}(\dim(\mathfrak{g})^2\,t_\mathrm{com})$ (cf.\ \cref{tab:gsimcomplexities}) together with the TFIM DLA dimensions from \cref{ex:TFIM}, we obtain the pessimistic worst-case scaling summarized in \cref{tab:TFIMpreprocessingscaling}.